 Francis Bennett has worked in publishing for over forty years.
 In 1987 he co-founded Book Data, and was its Managing Director until 2005.
 He has served as Vice-Chairman of the Book Development Council, Chairman of the Society of Bookmen and has received a British Book Award 'Lifetime Achievement'.
 He is currently Deputy Chairman of Yale University Press in the UK.
 He is the author of three novels.

 Nicolette Jones is a writer, journalist and broadcaster who has worked for national newspapers and the book trade press.
 Specialising in literary and arts journalism, she is the children's books editor of The Sunday Times and Director of the children's/YA programme at the Sunday Times Oxford Literary Festival (2010-2013) and Consultant Director of the Festival for 2014.

 George Brock is Professor and Head of Journalism at City University London.
 He worked at The Times for 28 years.
 He is a board member of the World Editors Forum, a member of the British committee of the International Press Institute, and a governor of the Ditchley Foundation.
 He broadcasts and lectures frequently and reviews for the Times Literary Supplement.

 Andrew Cowan is the Director of Creative Writing at the University of East Anglia.
 He is the author of five novels, including Pig, which won a BettyTrask Award, the Authors' Club First Novel Award, the Ruth Hadden Memorial Prize, a Scottish Arts Council Book Award and the Sunday Times Young Writer of the Year Award.
 His Creative Writing guidebook The Art of Writing Fiction was published by Pearson in 2011.
-His new novel Worthless Men will be published by Sceptre in spring 2013.
+His latest novel Worthless Men was published by Sceptre in spring 2013.
 His work has been published in ten languages.